echeran/smile-of-murugan/webbook/chapter14.md

 # THE *CITTAR*: AN ENIGMA

-> "They are most popular works in Tamil and \
+> “They are most popular works in Tamil and
-> there is no pure Tamilian, educated or uneducated, \
+> there is no pure Tamilian, educated or uneducated,
-> who has not committed to memory \
+> who has not committed to memory
-> at least a few stanzas from one or other of \
+> at least a few stanzas from one or other of
-> them "(M. S. Purnalingam Pillai). \
+> them” (M. S. Purnalingam Pillai).

 Here and there one comes across stray poems in Tamil which have a number of features in common: a protest, sometimes expressed